 Stephanie’s presentation opened my eyes to the importance of building fine motor skills in children, and taught me what to look for.
 Plus, I loved all the suggestions for fun and inexpensive activities at home that will tune my kids’ fine motor skills while keeping them entertained.

 As an elementary educator and a mother of two preschoolers, I gained invaluable insight into the ‘why’ and ‘how’ of fine and gross motor development, something my teacher education program didn’t address.
 Stephanie also gave me the tools to support struggling kids.
 Her presentation is a must see for all educators and parents!

 Stephanie’s knowledge, insight, and experience seems tailor-made to our preschool age-group.
 As a result of her engaging presentation, we made motor-skill improvements and additions to our play-based curriculum the very next day.

 Stephanie’s breadth and depth of knowledge of occupational therapy strategies for preschool and school-aged children is reinforced by her sensitivity and passion to educate teachers so we can provide the best accommodations for all of our students.

 Stephanie does a great job of bringing in toys, tools, and giving demonstrations of how to help children develop their upper body strength, hand skills, and ability to use writing utensils.
 It was refreshing to hear the examples of play that can help kids learn to write.

-Every time I hear Stephanie speak at our school, I learn more easy strategies I can implement into my classroom to help improve my student’s fine motor skills.
+Every time I hear Stephanie speak at our school, I learn more easy strategies I can implement in my classroom to help improve my student’s fine motor skills.
 Her perspective on development is so valuable to preschool teachers.
 The knowledge I have acquired from her has made me much more effective in the classroom.
 I would highly recommend her trainings to fellow preschool educators!